 ON-Point Dry Needling (OPDN)

-ON-Point Dry Needling, is the only dry needling Program accredited by NUHS.
+ON-Point Dry Needling program provides 20 CEU’s from NUHS.
 The program is open to all practitioners (DC, PT, MHT, MD, NPc, Pac, OT,)

 - Open to all licensed health care practitioners whose scope of practice permits the use of dry needling.